CTPSSTAFF/bp-prototype-ol/README.md

 updated bike-ped traffic counts application __for the Federal Fiscal Year ending Septebmer 30, 2023__ using the following approach:
 * The application will run entirely in the client.
-A backing database will not be used; consequently no 'middleware' code will be needed.
+A backing database will not be used; consequently no 'middleware' code will be employed.
 * The application will load all data from local files: a GeoJSON file containing the bike-ped traffic count location data, and a CSV file containing the bike-ped traffic counts.
 * 'Mapping' functionality will be impelemted in the client using the OpenLayers library.